sleak-lbl/weekly-emails/items/ecpwebinar.md

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Good Practices for Research Software Documentation" and will take place Wednesday, February 10, 2021, at 10:00 am Pacific time.
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Good Practices for Research Software Documentation" and will take place next Wednesday, February 10, 2021, at 10:00 am Pacific time.

 This webinar, presented by Stephan Druskat (Friedrich Schiller University Jena)